neondatabase/neon/docs/synthetic-size.md

 change the synthetic size or incur any costs to the user.

 The synthetic size is calculated for the whole project.
-It is not straighforward to attribute size to individual branches.
+It is not straightforward to attribute size to individual branches.
 See "What is the size of an individual branch?" for discussion on those difficulties.